Christian Lundgaard

 Lundgaard began his single-seater career in 2017, where he won the F4 Spanish and SMP F4 Championship in his debut year.
 In 2018, he made a move to the Formula Renault Eurocup, where he placed runner-up to Max Fewtrell.
 He secured a promotion to ART Grand Prix in the 2019 FIA Formula 3 Championship where he ended 6th.
 Lundgaard continued with ART Grand Prix for the 2020 Formula 2 Championship and took two wins to place 7th overall.
 However, a poor 2021 season saw him make a switch to IndyCar for 2022.

+Lundgaard won his first IndyCar race at the 2023 Honda Indy Toronto, becoming the first Danish driver to ever win an IndyCar race.

 Junior career

 Karting

 Lundgaard began karting professionally in 2012.
 He competed all across Europe and collected three major titles along the way, including the 2015 CIK-FIA Karting European Championship.
 In December 2016, Lundgaard was ranked fifth on a list compiled by Motorsport.com of the top ten karting drivers with future potential.

 Lower formulae

-In 2017, Lundgaard made his single-seater debut in the SMP F4 and Spanish F4 championships with MP Motorsport, at the age of 15.
+In 2017, Lundgaard made his single-seater debut in the SMP F4 and Spanish F4 championships with MP Motorsport, at the age of fifteen.
 In SMP F4, he claimed nine victories, seven pole positions and ten fastest laps and claimed the championship with one round to go.
 In the Spanish F4 Championship, Lundgaard won six races, including all the races at Aragón to become champion.